AhoyISki/duat/README.md

 In this case, you should open an issue with the error message that `cargo build --release` sent you.

-### It’s segfaulting sometimes when I reload

-For now, since duat is using `dlopen`, it’s unfortunatelly just going to happen from time to time.
-It should work correctly if you reopen though.

-This should be a problem of the past with [\#9][__link23], however.

 ### It’s still segfaulting as I reopen!

 This is an indication that your installed version of duat became